asyncapi/community/TSC_MEMBERSHIP.md

 * No founding members with special privileges
 * Equality among all contributors
 * Asynchronous decision making
-* Every committer is a TSC member
+* Every maintainer is allowed to automatically become a TSC member

 ## Benefits of becoming a TSC member